TGV Lyria

-TGV Lyria is the brand name used for TGV railway lines connecting France and Switzerland.
-Lyria is also a corporation that runs the service using the staff of the SNCF in France and Swiss Federal Railways (SBB CFF FFS) in Switzerland – the staff consists of one French and one Swiss train manager on the whole journey.
+TGV Lyria, owned by SNCF, yet jointly operated by SNCF and SBB CFF FFS, is the brand name used for TGV railway lines connecting France and Switzerland.
+TGV Lyria is also a corporation that runs the service operated by SNCF in France and Swiss Federal Railways (SBB CFF FFS) in Switzerland.
+Each train has one French and one Swiss train manager on the whole journey.